aurae-runtime/aurae/docs/auraed/index.md

 ## Running auraed in a Container

-It is possible to run Auraed in a container as long as the following is considered:
+It is possible to run auraed in a container as long as the following is considered:

  - Populating mTLS certificate material into the container.
  - Exposing either the socket or a network interface from the container for client connections.